berenddeschouwer/fourthreeseven/README.md

 ## License

+Copyright (C) 2014 Roman Czyborra, Paul Hardy, Qianqian Fang, Andrew Miller, et al.

-These font files are licensed under the GNU General Public License, either Version 2 or (at your option) a later version, with the exception that embedding the font in a document does not in itself constitute a violation of the GNU GPL.
-The full terms of the license are in LICENSE.txt.
+Licensed under the GNU General Public License; either version 2, or (at your option) a later version, with the GNU Font Embedding Exception.